Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 When you use your [Tactical Shift](index.md#level-5-tactical-shift), you can make one melee attack as part of the :rsc-b: Bonus Action.

-### Level 15: Rapid Strike
+### Level 15: Unbroken Edge

+Your training has reached extraordinary heights, allowing you to combine speed and precision with devastating results.
+You gain the following benefits:
-*You learn to trade accuracy for swift strikes.*

-Once per turn, if you make an attack and have :d20-adv: Advantage on it, you can forgo the :d20-adv: Advantage for that roll to make an additional attack against that target as part of the same :rsc-a: Action, :rsc-b: Bonus Action or :rsc-r: Reaction.
+***Rapid Strikes.*** You trade accuracy for swift strikes.
+Once per turn, if you make an attack and have :d20-adv: Advantage on it, you can forgo the :d20-adv: Advantage for that roll to immediately make an additional attack as part of the same :rsc-a: Action, :rsc-b: Bonus Action or :rsc-r: Reaction.

+***Helm Splitter.*** You trade accuracy for a powerful blow.
+Once per turn, if you make an attack and have :d20-adv: Advantage on it, you can forgo the :d20-adv: Advantage for that roll.
+On hit, the attack deals maximum damage.

 ### Level 18: Strength Before Death

 *Your fighting spirit can delay the grasp of death.*

 If you're reduced to **0 Hit Points**, you can use your :rsc-r: Reaction to avoid falling ^^Unconscious^^ and take an extra turn immediately.

-During this extra turn, you still have 0 Hit Points, so taking damage causes Death Save failures as usual (Three Death Save failures will still kill you).
+During this extra turn, while you still have 0 Hit Points, taking damage causes Death Save failures as usual (Three Death Save failures will still kill you).
 At the end of the extra turn, if you're still at 0 Hit Points, you fall ^^Unconscious^^.

 You can use this feature **once per Long Rest**.